libvips/libvips/doc/file-format.md

-Title: The VIPS file format
+Title: The libvips file format

-# The VIPS file format
+# The libvips file format

-VIPS has a simple, native file format.
+libvips has a simple, native file format.
 It's very fast, there is no image size limit, and it supports arbitrary metadata.
 Although few other programs can read these images (though recent versions of ImageMagick do have basic support for `.vips` format), it can be useful as an intermediate format